-I’ve just returned from a conference-thingo in Sydney.
-Although I missed my boys madly, it was such a treat being by myself for two days.
-I feel like I cleared the old cobwebs; strolling the streets of beautiful Surry Hills, perusing little galleries and bookshops and reading the paper in bed from cover to cover.
+I’ve just returned from a conference thingo in Sydney.
+I missed my boys madly, but it was such a treat being all by myself for two days.
+I totally cleared the cobwebs; strolling the streets of Surry Hills, perusing little galleries and bookshops and reading the *entire* paper in bed from cover to cover.
 Had some ace food too – will post photos soon.

 2 tablespoons olive oil

 2 kilos (4 lb) minced (ground) beef (not too lean)

 3 tablespoons cumin